2022: Development of a Virtual Resource Center for Food, Energy, and Water Nexus Grand Challenges

-The FEW Graduate Scholars Program is one of the first of several practicum experiences for engaging students to apply both their technical and soft skills for addressing a wicked challenge.
-The Virtual Resource Center will connect graduate students from diverse disciplines and locations through both virtual and face to face learning experiences.
-Previous participants have been located at universities in Washington, California, Nebraska, Illinois, Iowa, Texas, South Dakota, and São Paulo (Brazil).
-They have come from the disciplinary areas of soil science, economics, animal science, agricultural engineering, dairy science, and environmental engineering.
-We welcome applicants from those areas and encourage applicants from additional locations and disciplines to apply.
+What?
+The FEW Graduate Scholars Program is a novel practicum experience for engaging students to apply both their technical and soft skills for addressing a wicked challenge.
+These experiences will connect graduate students from diverse disciplines and locations through both virtual and face-to-face learning experiences.
+Previous participants have been located at universities in Washington, Idaho, California, Nebraska, Illinois, Iowa, Oregon, Minnesota, Texas, North Carolina, South Dakota, and São Paulo (Brazil).
+They represented disciplinary areas of soil science, economics, animal science, data science, sociology, ecology, environmental science, dairy science, and many disciplines of engineering.
+We welcome applicants from those areas and seek applicants from additional locations and disciplines.

 Who?
-Outstanding senior undergraduates, graduate students in either M.S. and Ph.D. programs and graduates in post-doc positions are encouraged to consider this learning opportunity.
+Outstanding senior undergraduates, graduate students in either M.S. and Ph.D. programs, and graduates in post-doc positions are encouraged to consider this learning opportunity.
 We are especially interested in the participation of individuals from a wide range of disciplines, e.g., social sciences, economists, engineers, and scientists.
 We also hope to recruit cohorts that represent a range of experience in qualitative, quantitative, or mixed-methods research.

 Where?
-Students will experience most of the Cohort Challenge virtually through online web meeting room technology, Google Drive, and Moodle.
-One three day face-to-face gathering is anticipated during March 2020.
+Students will experience the Cohort Challenge virtually through Zoom, Google Drive, and Moodle.
+One three days face-to-face* Capstone Symposium is anticipated during March 2021.